newrelic/docs-website/src/data-dictionary/events/K8sContainerSample/daemonsetName.md

   - K8sContainerSample
 ---

-Name of the DaemonSet that the container is associated with, to be used as an identifier.
+Name of the DaemonSet the container is associated with.